c3n3/aitpi/README.md

 {
     "type0": {
         "commandName0": {
-            "mechanism": "button",
+            "input_type": "button",
             "id": "0"
         },
         "commandName1": {
-            "mechanism": "button",
+            "input_type": "button",
             "id": "1"
         }
     },
     "type1": {
         "commandName2": {
-            "mechanism": "encoder",
+            "input_type": "encoder",
             "id": "2"
         }
     }
 }
 ```
-- The first layer of json define what 'type' each command is.
+- The first layer of this json defines what 'type' each command is.
 You can use this to sort your commands in a meaningful way.
     - NOTE: Currently, you need a single type layer and cannot have more.
 This will be remedied in the future to allow 'foldered' types
 - Each command is listed with a name, and a corrosponding dictionary.
     - Each command name must be unique regardless of type (this will be remedied once foldered types are implemented)
-    - Each command must have a 'mechanism' and 'id' attribute
+    - Each command must have an 'input_type' and 'id' attribute
-        - 'mechanism' lets Aitpi know what type of input this can be connected to
+        - 'input_type' lets Aitpi know what type of input this can be connected to
-            - Valid mechanisms: 'encoder', 'button'
+            - Valid input_types: 'encoder', 'button'
         - 'id' is the message id that the command events will be sent over
             - Valid ids: Any positive int, negative ints are reserved for Aitpi and could produce bad side effects